dag-andersen/PCPP-course/Assignment6/week12/Solution.md

  ## 12.3

  Wrapping the method `Collections.synchronizedSet(Set<T> s)` around the HashSet works by synchronizing the whole collection.
 This could potentially have a negative impact on performance with all the locks, but it does prevent the interleavings from the previous exercises from happening.

+## 12.4

+All test passes.
+This is because the ConcurrentSkipListSet does not hold a count on all the elements it contains, instead it requires a traversal of the elements when getting the size of the set.
+In our test cases we are not requiring the size of the set before the assertion and when all modifications to the set has happened.
+If we had a method that would modify the set based on the size, we would likely run into problems while using this method concurrently with the `add` and `remove` method.